-Since the pandemic struck in 2020, supply chains across the world have faced disruptions that are still present.
-This wake-up call is encouraging business leaders to focus more on improving end-to-end supply chain visibility to achieve stronger resilience.
+Since the pandemic struck in 2020, supply chains worldwide have faced disruptions that are still present.
+This wake-up call encourages business leaders to focus more on improving end-to-end supply chain visibility to achieve stronger resilience.

 We have listed some tips above.
-However, of you need a tech team to implement it, Ardas is ready to assist with any logistics software development services!
+However, if you need a tech team to implement it, Ardas is ready to assist with any logistics software development services!

 How Does Supply Chain Visibility Help An Organization React To External Events?